-This year, Science Olympiad will be offering two professional development opportunities for coaches to get a start on the 2024 season - the Virtual Event Bootcamp, held online from July 10-20, 2023 and the NEW Summer Build Clinic, held in-person in Naperville, Illinois from July 26-28, 2023.
+This year, Science Olympiad will be offering two professional development opportunities for coaches to get a start on the 2024 season - the Virtual Event Bootcamp, held online from July 8-11, and the 2nd Annual Summer Build Clinic, held in-person in Naperville, Illinois, from July 17-19.

 Many Science Olympiad coaches at state and national tournaments attribute their team’s success to concepts learned at the Science Olympiad Summer Workshops.
 Learn more about these workshop opportunities below!

-All Science Olympiad middle and high school teachers, coaches, Event Supervisors, tournament personnel and administrators are invited to attend the 2023 Science Olympiad Virtual Event Bootcamp from July 10-20, 2022.
-The Virtual Event Bootcamp is designed for participants to learn about all the events in the 2024 competition as their schedules allow!
+All Science Olympiad middle and high school teachers, coaches, Event Supervisors, tournament personnel and administrators are invited to attend the 2024 Science Olympiad Virtual Event Bootcamp in July 2024.
+The Virtual Event Bootcamp is designed for participants to learn about all the events in the 2025 competition as their schedules allow!
 This event is not for students.

-Plan now to join to us in-person at our NEW learning experience the Science Olympiad Summer Build Clinic.
-Held at the Northern Illinois Conference Center in Naperville, Illinois July 26-28, 2023 this 2 1/2 day workshop will allow you to learn from and build with expert Event Supervisors Brian Turnbull, David Lindley, Jeremy Gerber, Brian Hoffman, and CeAnn Chalker as well as Dan Nichols and John Loehr from the National Office.
+Plan now to join to us in-person at our new learning experience the Science Olympiad Summer Build Clinic.
+Held at the Northern Illinois Conference Center in Naperville, Illinois in July 2024 this 2 1/2 day workshop will allow you to learn from and build with expert Event Supervisors as well as Dan Nichols and John Loehr from the National Office.

-The Summer Build Clinic is a hands-on, deep dive into continuing events Flight and Wheeled Vehicle along with Air Trajectory, Robot Tour, and Towers, which are new events for the 2024 season.
+The Summer Build Clinic is a hands-on, deep dive into new events for the 2025 season.
 In addition, there will be breakout sessions that tackle preparing your team, organizing practices, preparing for tournaments, coaching, and the future direction of Science Olympiad.
 This event is not for students.